-This lens is gaining immense popularity due to its sleek form factor, the normal field of view, and its improved control over depth of field.
-The fast optical design of the lens also enables isolating subjects and enable users to work with selective focus techniques.
-It also incorporates 1 aspherical element that helps to minimize distortion and spherical aberrations.
+This lens is gaining immense popularity due to its sleek form factor, the standard field of view, and its improved control over depth of field.
+The fast optical design of the lens also enables isolating subjects and would allow users to work with selective focus techniques.
+It also incorporates one aspherical element that helps to minimize distortion and spherical aberrations.
 This leads to the creation of sharper and clearer images.

-Then this lens also has Super Integrated Coating applied to its elements which helps in reducing lens flare and ghosting so that greater contrast and color accuracy can be reached when shooting in backlit and bright conditions.
+Then this lens also has Super Integrated Coating applied to its elements, which helps in reducing lens flare and ghosting so that more excellent contrast and color accuracy can be reached when shooting in backlit and bright conditions.

 This results in the overall length of the lens to be maintained while shooting and allows faster-focusing speeds to be reached.
-It also sports a rounded seven-blade diaphragm which results in a pleasing out of focus quality allowing the photographer to benefit from both selective focus techniques and shallow depth of field.
+It also sports a rounded seven-blade diaphragm, which results in a pleasing out of focus quality enabling the photographer to benefit from both selective focus techniques and shallow depth of field.

-Now let us look at the above-mentioned features of this Nikon 35 mm/F 1, 8 G DX-35 mm Lens in detail to understand what makes it so special?
+Now let us look at the above-mentioned features of this Nikon 35 mm/F 1, 8 G DX-35 mm Lens in detail to understand what makes it so unique?

-The 35mm F1.8G DX by Nikon came as a surprise for many observers because of its many additional features including an updated 35mm lens sporting an in-built autofocus motor and also due to the ‘DX’ designation which makes it specifically designed for DX-format bodies.
+The 35mm F1.8G DX by Nikon came as a surprise for many observers because of its many additional features, including an updated 35mm lens sporting an in-built autofocus motor and also due to the ‘DX’ designation which makes it designed explicitly for DX-format bodies.

 Even though it is a bit of an inconvenience that isn’t fully compatible with the growing FX range but on the other hand, this is what has made it cheaper, smaller, and lighter.
 So in effect, this lens primarily targets users of the entry-level D40 / D40X /D60, etc. in an inexpensive manner.

-Then it also sports a ‘Silent Wave Motor’ which allows autofocus on every Nikon’s DSLR bodies, having an added bonus of allowing the user to tweak focus manually when the lens is set to the M/A position.
-For this, there is a conventionally placed switch on the side of the lens barrel which lets users change between auto and manual focusing modes.
-The motor works extremely well and is fast and completely silent.
-The focus accuracy is very impressive too, although there is a slight tendency of rear-focusing at intermediate distances.
+Then it also sports a ‘Silent Wave Motor,’ which allows autofocus on every Nikon’s DSLR bodies, having a bonus of allowing the user to tweak focus manually when the lens is set to the M/A position.
+For this, there is a conventionally placed switch on the side of the lens barrel, which lets users change between auto and manual focusing modes.
+The motor works exceptionally well and is fast and completely silent.
+The focus accuracy is very impressive, too, although there is a slight tendency of rear-focusing at intermediate distances.

-Moreover, this 35mm F1.8G features 8 elements in 6 groups.
-This includes one aspherical element which is used to reduce spherical aberrations and distortion usually associated with large-aperture prime lenses.
+Moreover, this 35mm F1.8G features eight elements in 6 groups.
+This includes an aspherical component that is used to reduce spherical aberrations and distortion usually associated with large-aperture prime lenses.
 This leads to sharp imagery with accurate rendering.
-Then it also has Super Integrated Coating applied to its individual elements which suppress flare, ghosting, and internal reflections.
+Then it also has Super Integrated Coating applied to its elements, which suppress flare, ghosting, and internal reflections.
 All in all, it provides improved color accuracy and contrast when working in strong lighting conditions.

-Coming onto the design, this 35mm F1.8 features the Nikon’s new design idiom for AF-S primes.
+Coming onto the design, this 35mm F1.8 features Nikon’s new design idiom for AF-S primes.
 This design also bears a small resemblance to the AF-S Nikkor 50mm F1.4G).
-From the build to finish everything is top-notch and belies the relatively lowly price.
-Nikon has not compromised on its standard to lower the price, rather this lens is sturdier than ever.
+From the build to finish, everything is top-notch and belies the relatively lowly price.
+Nikon has not compromised on its standard to lower the cost, and rather this lens is sturdier than ever.
 It is not only well put together but is also designed smartly.

 The barrel is constructed from plastic and has a metal mount.
 There is also an additional nice touch of an ‘O’ rubber gasket ring around the circumference of the mount.
 This is for the prevention of dust and water from ingressing into the camera.
 Then its size is also very ideal as it is relatively small and compact than other lenses.
 This is a real advantage for those who wish for confinement carrying.

-Even though it has an addition of the SWM autofocus motor which makes it large but it is still much smaller than the AF-S Nikkor 18-55mm F3.5-5.6G VR kit lens.
+Even though it has an addition of the SWM autofocus motor, which makes it significant but it is still much smaller than the AF-S Nikkor 18-55mm F3.5-5.6G VR kit lens.
 That is why it can be handled well on the majority of the Nikon’s DSLR bodies, be it the largest such as the D300 or the smallest like D40 / D60 series.

-Its filter thread is 52mm, and it does not rotate on focus which is a bonus for users of filter like neutral density gradients and polarizers.
+Its filter thread is 52mm, and it does not rotate on focus, which is a bonus for users of filters like neutral density gradients and polarizers.
 The manufacturers have given a lot of thought while designing it to make every aspect perfect.
-Not only all elements perfectly positioned but they are also desirable and reliable!
+Not only all elements perfectly positioned, but they are also desirable and reliable!

-Coming on to the lens’s performance it is also very impressive.
-The results are finely detailed at all apertures and the focus is also quick and accurate except for low contrast wide open.
+Coming on to the lens’s performance, it is also awe-inspiring.
+The results are finely detailed at all apertures, and the focus is also quick and accurate except for low contrast wide open.
 It is a lot sharper than other DX standard zooms.
 It also deals with resistance to flare, and the rendition of out-of-focus regions of the frame very nicely.
 The distortion is also reasonably well-controlled at a 1.1% barrel.

 Thus, the AF-S Nikkor 35mm F1.8G DX is a lens that will not dismay.
 With all the features at such a reasonable price will make you forget smaller lacking it has.
-So this time Nikon really has managed to surprise us by producing the first genuinely inexpensive fast standard prime which performs beautifully without emptying your pockets!
+So this time, Nikon has managed to surprise us by producing the first genuinely inexpensive fast standard prime, which performs beautifully without emptying your pockets!